kevvvvvz/kevvvvvz/README.md

 I'm Kevin, a software engineer based in Georgia.

 I build things I find interesting, usually using React, JavaScript and Python.
-This is my profile repository where I'll be sharing projects and things im currently working on.
+This is my profile where I'll be sharing projects and things im currently working on.
 Some repositories may be private, but I'm always looking to build something fun.

 ___________________________________________________________________________________________________________________________________________________________________________________